rsmantini/lame_ecs/README.md

 **usage**

-First generate the `LameEcsComponentCollection` struct by calling the macro `create_component_collection_struct` passing the types of the components to be used.
+First generate the `LameEcsComponentCollection` struct by calling the macro `create_component_collection_struct`, passing the types of the components to be used as parameters.
 The generated struct needs to be imported to every file this library is used.

 ```rs